 Some other library databases have similar features, so be on the lookout for them.

-Here are two sample databases that have backward tracing.
+Here are a few databases that have backward tracing.
 Under each is brief instructions of what to do when you find an article you like on a list of search results.
+Web of Science also has forward tracing.